How U.S. states are using digital contact tracing to stop COVID-19

-As governments across the globe prepare to relax social distancing and stay-at-home orders, many of them are considering contract tracing — and specifically, digital contact tracing — as a way to help continue controlling the spread of COVID-19.
+As governments across the globe relax social distancing and stay-at-home orders, many of them are considering digital contract tracing — and specifically, exposure notification — as a way to help continue controlling the spread of COVID-19.

 What is digital contact tracing?